 5. Tame your beard

 Applying oil to your beard after combing and drying helps keep it neat and tidy.
 Buying beard oil is always an option, but using a product you already have at home — like one of our Dr. Squatch colognes — is multi-tasking at its finest.
 All of our colognes are organic and contain essential oils that will smooth and nourish your beard, without any harsh chemicals to dry it out.
-The cedar essential oil in Hemlock Trail has antiseptic, antibacterial, astringent and anti-fungal properties, which are all fantastic for keeping your beard neat and clean.
+The cedar essential oil in Crushed Pine has antiseptic, antibacterial, astringent and anti-fungal properties, which are all fantastic for keeping your beard neat and clean.
 Bergamot has antibacterial and antiseptic properties as well.
 Keep in mind that our cologne has a higher percentage of essential oil compared to other beard oils — a little goes a long way!
 Stash one of our trial size samples in your car or bag for any last minute touch ups.

 6. Choose the right tools